helrond/songs/_posts/2023-08-31-south_of_the_moon.md

 What you've become

 So you made it to the moon
-There's nothing for you here
+There's nothing here
-Nothing to make you rich or help dispel the myth
+Nothing to make you rich or help confirm the myth
 Of your darkest fears

 <div class="chorus">CHORUS</div>